Venus Williams: 1999: Three Tier I titles

 Williams rebounded in the summer when she won two Fed Cup matches against Italy and lost in the final of the Stanford Classic to No. 1 Davenport.
 One week later, Williams defeated Davenport in the semifinals of the San Diego Classic, before losing to No. 2 Hingis in the final.
 In her last tournament before the US Open, Williams won the New Haven Open in Connecticut, defeating No. 5 Seles in the semifinals and Davenport in the final.
 On August 30, 1999, her world ranking reached third for the first time.
-Seeded third at the US Open, Williams lost in the semifinals to No. 1 Hingis in three sets.
+Seeded third at the 1999 US Open, Williams lost in the semifinals to No. 1 Hingis in three sets.
 However, she teamed with singles champion Serena Williams at this event to win their second Grand Slam women's doubles title.

-During the remainder of the year, Williams contributed to the victory of the U.S. team over Russia in the Fed Cup final, winning one singles rubber before joining her sister to win the doubles rubber.
+Williams contributed to the victory of the USA team over Russia in the Fed Cup final, winning one singles rubber before joining her sister to win the doubles rubber.
 At the Grand Slam Cup in Munich, Williams defeated Hingis in the semifinals before losing to her sister Serena for the first time in the final.
 Williams won her sixth title of the year at the Tier I event in Zurich, defeating No. 1 Hingis in the final.
 Four weeks later, she lost to Davenport in the semifinals of the tournament in Philadelphia.
 Making her debut at the year-ending WTA Championships, Williams lost to Hingis in the semifinals.
 She finished the year ranked No. 3.